The Board meets every month only, the Thursday before the monthly Club Meeting.

 - Everyone wished Amber the best and looked forward to seeing her at the meetings if possible.
 Mitch extolled her service to the club.

-Iron County/Shop Repor
+Iron County/Shop Report

-- Lynn said he was going to contact the LV club (Southern Nevada Gem and Mineral Society) about what is a good blade so that newbies couldn’t wear out in a month,, like what has been happening.
+- Lynn said he was going to contact the LV club (Southern Nevada Gem and Mineral Society) about what is a good blade so that newbies couldn’t wear out in a month, like what has been happening.

 - He reported that he went to the Timpanogos Gem & Mineral 2025 Rock Show March 14-16, 2025 at the Spanish Fork Fairgrounds.
 It was a good show; he said that he broke his previous sales record by $200.
 This show has existed since 1958.
 Maybe SURC coordinate with them to start a shop.